Our sense of wellbeing is deeply connected to our intestinal health.

 Once you have established a good colony of gut flora it needs to be maintained well to treat depression and maintain good health.

-Overeating high GI foods (such as refined sugar and refined carbohydrates), as well as foods like a lot of meat and poor quality bread promotes excessive colonies of unhelpful bacteria.
-For example, candida takes a long time to digest, producing excessive gas and fermentation which remains in the colon for a long time, putting excessive demands on the previously balanced flora.
+Overeating high GI foods (such as refined sugar and refined carbohydrates), as well as foods like poor quality bread promotes excessive colonies of unhelpful bacteria.
+For example, candida, can develop excessively through the long length of time it can take to digest poor quality bread, producing excessive gas and fermentation, which remains in the colon for a long time, putting excessive demands on the previously balanced flora.

 How do I Maintain Gut Flora Balance?